manuelbomi/AI-Controller-From-Vision-to-Execution/README.md

 #### This repository demonstrates how an AI Product Manager at Teradyne can transform test operations using AI-driven insights, predictive modeling, and data-driven go-to-market strategy.

 #### The AI Controller Product Architecture that we are attempting to build is from the initial AI Controller Vision statement.
-It is available here:
+It is available here: https://github.com/manuelbomi/AI-Controller-Strategic-Vision-Roadmap

-#### For completeness, the architecture is also reproduced here: https://github.com/manuelbomi/AI-Controller-Strategic-Vision-Roadmap
+#### For completeness, the architecture is also reproduced below:

 ```python